 I spoke at an education summit for Microsoft.
 I also spoke at an education summit for Apple education from Mike at the education summit for Microsoft.

-Furthermore, I would say that 70% of the executives spent about 70% of their presentations talking about how to beat apple.
-At the Apple education summit, 100% of the executives spent a hundred percent of their presentations talking about how to help teachers teach and how to help students learn.
+Furthermore, 70% of the executives spent about 70% of their presentations discussing how to beat Apple.
+At the Apple education summit, 100% of the executives spent a hundred percent of their presentations discussing how to help teachers teach and how to help students learn.

 One is playing this way.
 And one is playing that way.
 One is playing finite, and the other one is playing infinite.